ErpNetDocs/tech/advanced/document-amounts/rows-weighting.md

 In this panel, weights are entered in two ways:

-- manually, when the document is created
+- **manually**, when the document is created
-- setting them as default values in the product definition
+- setting them as **default values** in the product definition

 > [!NOTE]
 >
 > If there are no weights for an additional amount in the panel, all weights are equal to **100%**.

-Below, brief descriptions and examples for the different input methods are given.
-For more information on the role of weights/coefficients in the calculation and distribution processes, see **[Amounts calculation](https://docs.erp.net/tech/advanced/document-amounts/amounts-calculation/index.html)** and **[Amounts distribution](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html)**.
+You'll find brief descriptions and examples for different input methods are given. <br> For more information, see **[Amounts calculation](https://docs.erp.net/tech/advanced/document-amounts/amounts-calculation/index.html)** and **[Amounts distribution](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html)**.

 ## Weights & coefficients in product definitions